 Thoroughly enjoyed the course.
 I was the oldest delegate and I was glad to see how this discipline has moved on since the early 90s when I last did a course like this.
 This was much more about personal values and emotional intelligence and building great relationships.
 It used to be about authority and telling people what to do and by when.
 I got a lot from this training and I can see more personal opportunities and growth arising from this experience.Geoffrey Sands

 We offer a totally confidential service and encourage liaising with clients before they consider booking courses.
 We recognise the significant investment in your time and resources.
 We accept your tight timescales and eagerness to take the next steps.
 Our payment options are practical and simple.
 For your security, we hold no client payment details online.
 With ever sophisticated cybercrime, your safety and security are paramount.

-The College of Public Speaking London is the UK's leading specialist public speaking organisation.
-All of our trainers are not just qualified in their field, but passionate specialists in their field.
-We met our colleagues working in the voluntary sector and that same passion shines through thirteen years later.
-Our guarantee is that you'll enjoy a great learning experience at our course centres in Kings Cross or Holborn.
-The Kings Cross venue is a 5 minute walk from the London Underground, British Rail, and the Eurostar terminals.
+The College of Public Speaking is the UK's leading specialist public speaking organisation.
+All of our trainers are not just qualified in their field, but passionate specialists who live and thrive in that sphere.
+Our guarantee is that you'll enjoy a great learning experience at our course centre in King's Cross.
+The venue is a 10-minute walk from the London Underground, British Rail, and the Eurostar terminals.
 Accessibility is key - so come and join us within the next month.
 Check our Offers page to see what's hot this month.

 "An exceptionally useful day's training, delivered in a positive and personanable manner, very enjoyable and significant food for thought.
 Thank You."